ml4ai/automates/documentation/reports/m3_report_prototype_system/machine_reading.md

 ## Text Reading

-### Converting pdf to text
+### Converting PDF to text

 As discussed in the previous report, the first task required to perform automated text reading and information extraction was the conversion of the source documents from PDF to text.
-Several tools were evaluated on the specific types of documents that are used here (i.e., scientific papers) and at the end the team chose to use [science parse](https://github.com/allenai/science-parse) for both its quick processing of texts as well as the fact that it handles section divisions and greek letters well.
-The team integrated science parse with their pipeline via a Docker container such that it can be run offline (as a preprocessing step) or online during the extraction.
+This phase the team evaluated several tools on the specific types of documents that are used here (i.e., scientific papers) and in the end the team chose to use [science parse](https://github.com/allenai/science-parse) for both its quick processing of texts as well as the fact that it does a good job handling section divisions and greek letters.
+The team integrated science parse into the text reading pipeline via a Docker container such that it can be run offline (as a preprocessing step) or online during the extraction.

 ### Extracting quantities